benc-uk/bicep-iac/k8s-baremetal/readme.md

 The cluster consists of the following Azure resources:

-- Network: A VNet, subnet, security group
+- Network: A VNet, subnets, security group
 - VM scale set for the Kubernetes control plane
 - VM scale set for the Kubernetes worker nodes
 - Azure KeyVault